Carthage/Carthage/README.md

 #### Carthage 0.30.0 or higher

-Since version 0.30.0 Carthage project rolls out support for statically linked frameworks written in Swift or Objective-C. Please note however that it specifically says *frameworks*, hence Darwin bundles with **.framework** extension and statically linked object archives inside.
+Since version 0.30.0 Carthage project rolls out support for statically linked frameworks written in Swift or Objective-C, support for which has been introduced in Xcode 9.4.
+Please note however that it specifically says *frameworks*, hence Darwin bundles with **.framework** extension and statically linked object archives inside.
 Carthage does not currently support static *library* schemes, nor are there any plans to introduce their support in the future.

 The workflow differs barely: